SusaPrt/SusaPrt/README.md

-Here’s the updated version, with consistent line breaks for better readability:

----

 # 👋 Hi, I'm Susanna!

 💻 I’m a Computer Science student with a strong passion for Machine Learning and Deep Learning!